-For the actuarial valuation as of December 31, 2020 and 2019, the RP-2014 Blue Collar Mortality Tables with fully generational projection using Scale MP-2018 are used for all active participants and deferred vested participants.
-94.5% of the RP-2014 Blue Collar Mortality Tables with fully generational projection using Scale MP-2018 are used for all retirees.
-107.5% of the RP-2014 Blue Collar Mortality Tables with fully generational projection using Scale MP-2018 are used for all beneficiary participants.
-The RP-2014 Disabled Mortality Table with fully generational projection using Scale MP-2018 are used for the period after disability retirement.
+For the actuarial valuation as of December 31, 2021 and 2020, the RP 2014 Blue Collar Mortality Tables with fully generational projection using Scale MP 2018 are used for all active participants and deferred vested participants.
+94.5% of the RP 2014 Blue Collar Mortality Tables with fully generational projection using Scale MP 2018 are used for all retirees.
+107.5% of the RP 2014 Blue Collar Mortality Tables with fully generational projection using Scale MP 2018 are used for all retirees.
+107.5% of the RP 2014 Blue Collar Mortality Tables with fully generational projection using Scale MP 2018 are used for all beneficiary participants.
+The RP 2014 Disabled Mortality Table with fully generational projection using Scale MP 2018 are used for the period after disability retirement.
 Among pre-retirement deaths, 7.50% are assumed to qualify for accidental death benefits.

-The actuarial assumptions used in the December 31, 2020 valuation were based on the results of an actuarial experience study for the period from January 1, 2013, through December 31, 2017.
+The actuarial assumptions used in the December 31, 2021 valuation were based on the results of an actuarial experience study for the period from January 1, 2013, through December 31, 2017.
 Actuarial valuations attempt to estimate costs associated with the pension fund based on a number of demographic, economic and retirement experience assumptions.
 Experience studies are required by statute to be conducted every five years to review experience in comparison to these assumptions and to provide recommended changes to assumptions.

-The long-term expected rate of return on Fund investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension Fund investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The long term expected rate of return on Fund investments was determined using a building block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension Fund investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of long-term arithmetic rates of return for each major asset class included in the Fund's target asset allocation as of December 31, 2020, are summarized in the following table:

-Target asset a Illocation Long-term expected real rate of return
+Target asset a allocation Long-term expected real rate of return

-Asset class 2020 2019 2020 2019
+Asset class 2021 2020 2021 2020

-Equity 43 % 43 % 6.46 % 8.39 %
+Equity 43 % 43 % 6.73 % 6.46 %

-Fixed income 23 25 1.25 1.99
+Fixed income 23 23 0.57 1.25

-Alternatives 32 30 6.32 7.16
+Alternatives 32 32 4.31 6.32

-Cash 2 2 (0.08) 0.53
+Cash 2 2 (0.14) (80.0)

-Nominal long-term expected rates of return for these asset classes are equal to the sum of the above expected long-term real rates and the expected long-term inflation rate of 2.20%.
+Nominal long-term expected rates of return for these asset classes are equal to the sum of the above expected long-term real rates and the expected long-term inflation rate of 2.33%.